Ruma Guha Thakurta

 Ruma Guha Thakurta (21 November 1934 – 3 June 2019) was an Indian actress and singer primarily associated with Bengali language films.
 She founded Calcutta Youth Choir in 1958.

 Early life

-Ruma Guha Thakurta was born on 21 November 1934 to Satyen Ghosh (Monty Ghosh) and singer Sati Devi.
+Ruma Guha Thakurta was born as Ruma Ghosh on 3 November 1934 to Satyen Ghosh (Monty Ghosh) and singer Sati Devi.
 Her family was culturally inclined to Brahmo Samaj, a societal component of Brahmoism.
-Sati was a trained vocalist and a niece of Bijoya Ray, the wife of Satyajit Ray.
-Ruma Guha Thakurta began as a dancer.
-Later, she went to Almora Academy of Uday Shankar at Lahore to study dance.
+Her mother Sati was eldest sister of Bijoya Ray, the wife of Satyajit Ray.

+Guha Thakurta was a trained vocalist and a dancer.
 She started training in music at Swarabitan in Kolkata, which had been established by her parents.
 In later years, she studied under Abdul Rehman Khan of Patiala gharana, the Ustad of Nirmla Devi and Lakshmi Shankar in Bombay.
+She also trained in dance at "Uday Shankar India Cultural Centre" at Almora.

 She married Kishore Kumar in 1951 and had a son Amit Kumar by this marriage.
 The couple divorced in 1958 and she married Arup Guha Thakurta in 1960.
 The couple had two children, Ayan and Sromona.
 Sromona is also a singer.